OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 Example 3: crafting an e-mail text by carefully choosing words to avoid triggering a spam detection algorithm.

-Generative AI model can be fooled with crafted input (prompt) to circumvent mechanisms that protect against unwanted output.
-Although this is also about fooling models with input, it is typically not referred to as an evasion attack, but as [direct prompt injection](/goto/directpromptinjection/).
+Example 4: by altering a few words, an attacker succeeds in posting an offensive message on a public forum, despite a filter with a large language model being in place

+AI models that take a prompt as input (e.g. GenAI) suffer from an additional threat where manipulative instructions are provided.
+This is typically referred to as [direct prompt injection](/goto/directpromptinjection/).

 See [MITRE ATLAS - Evade ML model](https://atlas.mitre.org/techniques/AML.T0015)